anil-s-yadav/TicTacToe_Only_Offline/README.md

-# TicTacToe_Only_Offline
+# TicTacToe Offline
-This is a TictacToe offline Application you can play with your friend after installing into your Android device.
+This is a TicTacToe offline Application you can play with your friend after installing into your Android device.

 # FEATURES
 - Only Offline mode is Avalable.